nicolaspearson/chatbot/README.md

 3. `npm build` to compile the source code into the build dir, i.e. to create a production build.
 4. `npm start` to run the application in dev mode.
 5. `npm run prettier` to prettify the code.

+## Backend

+The backend was built using NodeJS.
+See the `README` in the backend directory for further details.